 student of Gerald Edelman), has taken a page from Chalmers's book

-the ability to store and integrate a large amount of
+has the ability to store and integrate a large amount of

 information.
 Tononi has also proposed a mathematical unit, phi,

 to measure how much information integration -- that is, how much consciousness

 -- any entity has.
 Information integration gives a physical

 system intrinsic causal power -- the ability of elements

 of the system to exert causal effects on each other through

 feed-back and feed-forward loops.
 Any system with such a reentrant

 architecture will be conscious; and only such a